Renata Jaworska: Work

-Since 2017 Renata Jaworska has been dealing with literary works.
-Her exhibition "Maps and Territories" (Les carter et les territories based on the novel by Michel Houellebecq) at Biuro Wystaw Artystycznych w Kielcach showed series of the paintings with the theme.
-In Jaworska's work, the maps are her source material to deal with questions of belonging through the topographies and districts.
-The starting point for her was the map material that, thanks to the Internet and smartphones, is now available in all conceivable scales and sections, even of the most remote corners of the earth.
-To prepare for a trip, it is still a good idea to study the maps of the unknown territory.
-To get an idea of what to expect by looking at the roads, borders and topographic areas, to plan your route and look for the fastest, shortest, most interesting way.
-It is a form of appropriation of the previously foreign territory.
+Renata Jaworska has been dealing with literary works since 2017.
+Her exhibition "Maps and Territories" (based on the novel by Michel Houellebecq) is displayed at Biuro Wystaw Artystycznych w Kielcach featuring a series of the paintings with the theme of mapping and territory.
+In Jaworska's work, the maps are source material to examine themes of belonging through the topographies and districts.
+The starting point for her was the map material that, thanks to the Internet and smartphones, is now available in all various scales and sections, even for remote regions.
+While planning a trip, studying maps of unfamiliar territories remains a practical tool.
+It allows travelers to familiarize themselves with roads, boarders, and topographic features, enabling them to plan routes, evaluate distances, and identify the most efficient or scenic paths.
+This act of engaging with maps can be seen as a form of appropriation, transforming unfamiliar spaces into familiar, navigable ones.

 At Galeria 58, she showed a series of works created for this exhibition.
 She investigated the relation between sound and space.
 She was looking for answers about belonging to a certain territory, religion and society.
 The start for these new works was the bell donated by her great-great-grandfather Jan Skrzypczak to the garrison church of Sw.
 Stanislaw in Radom.
 Between 2018 and 2019, numerous drawings as well as large-scale works on paper are created.
 Jaworska deals in these years with the theme: "localization".
 The artist let the viewer of her works look at an area from a bird's eye view, at urban structures, cartographically defined.
 But they are not scaled down images of a place, although they find their basis in real map material.
 Urban structures with their streets and areas are clearly recognizable in their layout, but they are not differentiated further.